cdayton29/iphone_minigames/README.md

   "accent": "#7C9CFF"
 }
 ```
 `id`, `title`, `icon` and `path` are required. `subtitle` and `accent` (the colour of the card's spine) are optional.
 Two more optional keys:

-- `entry` — if your entry file isn't `index.html`
+`entry` — if your entry file isn't `index.html`
-- `assets` — extra files to cache: `["games/minesweeper/sprites.png", "games/minesweeper/audio.js"]`
+`assets` — extra files to cache: `["games/minesweeper/sprites.png", "games/minesweeper/audio.js"]`

-**3. Bump the cache** in `sw.js`:
+3. Bump the cache in `sw.js`:
 ```js
 const CACHE_NAME = 'arcade-v2';   // was arcade-v1
 ```
 This is the step that makes iOS fetch the new files.
 Skip it and the phone will happily keep serving the old bundle forever.
 On next launch the hub shows a "New version downloaded" pill; tapping Reload swaps it in — never mid-game.
 The hub reads `games.json` at launch and the service worker re-reads it at install, so nothing else needs touching. `hub.js` never has to change.

-### What a game gets for free
+What a game gets for free

-- **Return to menu** — the floating Menu button lives in the hub, over the iframe, so it works no matter what the game does.
+Return to menu — the floating Menu button lives in the hub, over the iframe, so it works no matter what the game does.
 A game can also request it: `parent.postMessage({ type: 'arcade:exit' }, '*')`.
-- **Theme** — the hub passes `?theme=dark` or `?theme=light` on the URL and posts `{ type: 'theme', theme }` when it changes.
+Theme — the hub passes `?theme=dark` or `?theme=light` on the URL and posts `{ type: 'theme', theme }` when it changes.
-- **Deep links** — `.../#sudoku` opens straight into that game.
+Deep links — `.../#sudoku` opens straight into that game.
 Keep the top-left ~120px of your game's UI clear; that's where the Menu button sits.

-## Running it
+Running it
 Service workers need HTTP, so `file://` won't do.
 Locally:
 ```bash
 python3 -m http.server 8000
 ```
 Then open `http://localhost:8000`.

-**Deploying:** push to a GitHub Pages repo or drag the folder onto Netlify.
+Deploying: push to a GitHub Pages repo or drag the folder onto Netlify.
 Everything resolves relatively, so project subpaths like `user.github.io/arcade/` work as-is.

-**Installing on iPhone:** open the URL in Safari → Share → Add to Home Screen.
+Installing on iPhone: open the URL in Safari → Share → Add to Home Screen.
 Launch from the icon and the address bar is gone.
 Let it sit on the shelf for a moment on first launch so the service worker can finish caching, then it plays with no signal at all.
+If a game shows a 404
+The hub resolves every path in `games.json` against `hub.js`'s own folder, so both `/arcade` and `/arcade/` work.
+If a game still fails, the stage says what it looked for and why.
+Usual causes:
+`path` in `games.json` doesn't match the folder name (it is case-sensitive on GitHub Pages and Netlify, so `Solitaire/` ≠ `solitaire/`)
+the folder didn't get committed — check `games/<name>/index.html` is actually in the repo
+you added the game but didn't bump `CACHE_NAME`, so the phone is still serving the old registry

-## The two sample games
+The two sample games

-**Solitaire** — Klondike, draw one.
+Solitaire — Klondike, draw one.
 Tap a card to pick it up, tap a pile to drop it; double-tap sends a card to the foundations.
 Collect pulls up everything that's safe, Undo goes back 200 moves.

-**Sudoku** — puzzles are generated on the device, with a uniqueness check on every dig, so each one has exactly one solution.
+Sudoku — puzzles are generated on the device, with a uniqueness check on every dig, so each one has exactly one solution.
 Four levels, pencil marks, hints, and a Check that flags wrong entries for a couple of seconds.